 By Joseph Serna, Los Angeles Times –

 Police identified the dead as Army Sgts.
 Maj.
-Gary Stouffer, 37, and Lawrence Boivin, 47, who were pronounced dead at the scene; and Sgt.
+Gary Stouffer, 37, and Lawrence Boivin, 47, who were pronounced dead at the scene, and Sgt.
 Joshua Michael, 34, and Sgt.
 Maj.
 William Lubbers, 43, who died later at Midland Memorial Hospital.
+Four people remained hospitalized, including one in critical condition.